One-shot decoupling: One-Shot State Merging

 \end{thm}

-\begin{proof} The intuition is as follows.
-In the first step of the protocol, Alice decouples her part from the reference using the decoupling theorem (Theorem~\ref{thm:achievability}), where she chooses a rank-$L$ projective measurement as the TPCPM, and she sends the measurement result to Bob.
+\begin{proof} Let $\rho_{A B E}$ be a purification of $\rho_{A B}$.
+The intuition is as follows.
+In the first step of the protocol, Alice decouples her part from the reference (employing Theorem~\ref{thm:achievability}), where she chooses a rank-$L$ projective measurement as the TPCPM, and she sends the measurement result to Bob.
 For all measurement outcomes the post-measurement state on Alice's side is then approximately given by $\frac{\ident_{A_{1}}}{|A_{1}|}\otimes\rho_{E}$ and Bob holds a purification of this.
+But $\frac{\ident_{A_{1}}}{|A_{1}|}\otimes\rho_{E}$ is the reduced state of $\Phi^{L}_{A_{1}B_{1}}\otimes\rho_{BB'E}$ as well and since all purifications are equal up to local isometries, there exists an isometry on Bob's side that transform the state into $\Phi^{L}_{A_{1}B_{1}}\otimes\rho_{BB'E}$ (by Uhlmann's theorem~\cite{uhlmann}); this is then the second step of the protocol.